aiven/aiven-docs/docs/products/caching/reference/advanced-params.md

 ---
-title: Advanced parameters for Aiven for Redis®*
+title: Advanced parameters for Aiven for Caching
 ---

-Below you can find a summary of every configuration option available for Aiven for Redis®\* service:
+Find a summary of every configuration option available for Aiven for Caching service:

 import Reference from '@site/static/includes/config-redis.md';